 We are happy to partner with Everence to provide an online experience that gives you a simple, intuitive way to fill out the guidelines and start a conversation between pastor and church leadership.
 At the end, you may print or save a PDF summary of the guidelines with your information.
 The online version of the salary guidelines can be accessed at everence.com/pastor-salary-guidelines.

 Each year the worksheet and interpretive comments are updated and a base salary is suggested.
 Guidelines use education, experience, responsibility, and geographical location as factors in adding to the base salary.
 These guidelines are a starting point for salary negotiations and are a minimum standard for fair compensation of pastors in MC USA.
-If your church is in a geographical area where housing costs are high, please negotiate additional salary to reflect this reality.
-The geographical units, which reflect effective buying power (see interpretive comments), do not adequately reflect high housing costs in particular locations..
+If your church is in a geographical area where housing costs are high, please negotiate an additional salary to reflect this reality.
+The geographical units, which reflect effective buying power (see interpretive comments), do not adequately reflect high housing costs in particular locations.

 We know there are many dedicated pastors serving in our system who are self-supporting or bi-vocational.
 We also know that not every congregation can afford to pay pastors according to these guidelines.
 The salary guidelines can help congregations determine the level of pastoral support they can afford.
 They also help pastors determine what is a reasonable workload given a particular salary, etc. We are available to help congregations and conferences work with the guidelines in this way.